rikas/portuguese_validators/README.md

 # PortugueseValidators

-This is a simple gem to validate NIB, NIF and BI numbers.
+This is a simple gem to validate NIB, NIF, BI and phone numbers.

 ## Installation